darkdreamingdan/MTA-Wiki-Bot-Discord/README.md

-# MTA Wiki Bot
+# MTA Wiki Bot Discord
-This is an IRC bot that will parse the Multi Theft Auto wiki (http://wiki.multitheftauto.com) for a function or event parameters.
+This is an Discord bot that will parse the Multi Theft Auto wiki (http://wiki.multitheftauto.com) for a function or event parameters.
+It is a port of the original IRC bot.

 Usage is simple.
 Either in the designated channel, or in private message, use the following command: